Virtual assistant

 View fixed rates and subscriptions

-View Financial conditions invoiced at billing points
+View the Financial conditions billed to the billing points

-RFID badge
+RFID badges

 Accounting